GervinFung/SimpleParallelChessAI/README.md

 2.| User can choose to play as white/black
 3.| User can choose white/black as AI
 4.| Or, user can watch AI play against itself
-5.| Once the game started, press(not click) the piece you wish to move, drag and drop to the square you wish to place it 6.| The piece will move as user drag
+5.| Once the game started, left press the piece you wish to move, drag and drop to the square you wish to place it 6.| OR, right click the piece you wish to move, and right click again to the square you wish to place it 7.| The piece will move as user drag

 ## Game Features